willowtreeapps/c-sharp-style-guide/README.markdown

 void DoSomething(Vector3 location)
 ```

-Single character values are to be avoided except for temporary looping variables.
+Single character values are to be avoided except for temporary looping variables and for EventArgs parameters.

 ### Delegates and EventHandlers